edenlabllc/rmk/docs/backward-compatibility.md

    - On-Premise (support is expected in upcoming releases)
    - K3D (local installation)

-3. Simplified Configuration Management
+3. Simplified Configuration Management:
    Cluster configurations are now stored in Helm charts, aligning with the way installed components are managed.
    This ensures a unified format for all declarations.

-4. Seamless Cluster Upgrades
+4. Seamless Cluster Upgrades:
    Our new approach makes cluster updates easier and Kubernetes-native, leveraging:

    - Pod status awareness